AAS Consulting Services

 We are a small company and our staffers make their time commitments well in advance, so if you want to be sure your project gets timely attention, you should contact us at least six months ahead.

-Emergency response rates are higher of course, because our costs are higher.
+Emergency response chargeout rates are higher of course, because our costs are higher.
 Those with the foresight to have us on a retainer, with preparations already in place, will enjoy the most-rapid emergency response at the lowest rates.

 Industrial Liability in Alaska